bruits/maudit/website/content/docs/styling.md

 Maudit supports styling your site with CSS.

 To import a stylesheet, add it anywhere in your project's directory, and use the `ctx.assets.add_style()` method to add it to a page's assets.

-In [supported templating languages](/docs/templating/), the return value of `ctx.assets.add_style()` can be used directly in the template.
+Paths are relative to the project's current working directory, not the file where the method is called.

 ```rs
 use maudit::route::prelude::*;